Review of Santa Cruz Bullit

 To quote the Talking Heads’ David Byrne, “This ain’t no disco.
 This ain’t no foolin’ around.”
 The Bullit ain’t foolin’ around either.

-This isn’t not an entry level e-bike for certain.
+This isn’t an entry-level e-bike for certain.
 The Bullit is a serious investment.
 Anyone putting up that kind of dough should know what they want out of an EMTB and see that directly reflected in this bike before their purchase.

 - Mix of Both Worlds: The mixed wheel configuration of a 29-inch wheel up front provides traction and stability, while the 27.5″ rear wheel keeps agility at hand and the chainstay length in-check.